juhilpatel8/CodingAssigment/README.md

 Setup

-Clone the repository: `git clone git@github.com:juhilpatel8/CodingAssigment.git` Change to repository folder: `cd CodingAssigment`
+Clone the repository: `git clone https://github.com/juhilpatel8/CodingAssignment.git` Change to repository folder: `cd CodingAssignment`

 If no file is provided the default validInput.txt will be used.
 To run the script simply run the command.